 Hoover studied music sporadically at University of Richmond and at UNC-Chapel Hill.
 He studied composition privately with Peter Klausmeyer.
 He has composed ten choral anthems and a number of service pieces, some performed widely.
 He is especially interested in choral music and opera and finds passion in all music.
 He says his favorite piece of music is the one he is listening to right now.

-Lynn Jessup is a UNC-G graduate who attended journalism school at UNC-CH until she landed a job at the late, great Raleigh Times.
+Lynn Jessup was a UNC-G graduate who attended journalism school at UNC-CH until she landed a job at the late, great Raleigh Times.
 She went on to work for the N.C.
 Zoo and the News & Record in Greensboro.
-She teaches writing at Guilford Technical Community College.
+She taught writing at Guilford Technical Community College.

 (resigned January 2008)